 Criticizing the education system for standardized tests that equalize all students on the road to success, Prince Ea argued that arts are just as important as maths.
 “Seeing all types of talent equally” is how education should be – this is also the message he conveyed through the video.

 The problems that Prince Ea tried to raise seem to also ring true with the current educational context in Vietnam.
-People have written extensively about this “solemn disease” of education, the backwardness and obsolescence of the system.
+People have written extensively about this “chronic disease” of education, the backwardness and obsolescence of the system.
 It has been teaching students outdated knowledge for so many years, while teaching and learning methods fail to keep up with the needs of the time and do not equip students with the skills to adapt to the ever-changing world.

 The complicated and unpredictable developments of the COVID-19 pandemic once again underscored the fact that we live in a VUCA world, a world characterized by Volatility, Uncertainty, Complexity and Ambiguity.
 Under the impact of the 4.0 revolution, countless jobs will be replaced and new ones will emerge in the future.
 Education, especially public education in Vietnam, must innovate to adapt to that world.
 Along with educational innovation, the concept of liberal education has begun to gain popularity in Vietnam in recent years.
 Five years ago, Fulbright University Vietnam embarked on a journey based on the philosophy of liberal education, an educational model that favors the development of foundational knowledge and transferable skills.